10 Asian Romance Books You Can Read In A Day

 Indian author Sonali writes Pride, Prejudice, and Other Flavors so well that you’re completely captivated by her words and the characters.
 If you can’t tell it by the title already is a modern story retelling of Pride and Prejudice by Jane Austen with a South Asian twist.
 Our Elizabeth Bennett (DJ) is a male character, and Trisha is a female.
 Trisha is very wary of going back home and seeing the family.

 Trisha is a world-renowned surgeon, and she saves a lot of patients’ lives.
-But the problem is that she also feels very disconnected from her family because a scandal rocked her family and destroyed her brother’s career.
-Also, she and her father does not have a great relationship because of the incident that has happened in the past.
+But the problem is that she also feels disconnected from her family because a scandal rocked and destroyed her brother’s career.
+Also, she and her father do not have a great relationship because of the incident that has happened in the past.
 I felt bad for some of these characters because they couldn’t speak up because of their personalities and culture.

 When you’re reading it, you don’t know which character is which anymore, and you’re reading it until you realize which ones are evil and which are not that great.
 So this story did an excellent retelling of Pride and Prejudice, which I’ve never seen before.
 It didn’t follow the usual storyline we would normally see in a retelling.